Multiple Poisson-Dirichlet diffusions on generalized Kingman simplices: Introduction

-However, it turns out that the generator of $Z$ has the above form only for a subclass of functions in its domain.
-In fact, the functions in this domain are such that
+it turns out that the generator of $Z$ acts as \eqref{eq:Bfalse} only on a subclass of functions in its domain.
+In fact, the functions in the domain of the generator of $Z$ can be written as